 Alex Mihailidis, Ph.D., P.Eng.

-Professor Mihailidis is currently the Barbara G. Stymiest Research Chair in Rehabilitation Technology at the University of Toronto and Toronto Rehab Institute.
-He is also the Scientific Director of the AGE-WELL Network of Centres of Excellence, which focuses on the development of new technologies and services for older adults.
+Professor Mihailidis is Scientific Director and CEO of AGE-WELL, which focuses on the development of new technologies and services for older adults and caregivers.
+He holds the Barbara G. Stymiest Research Chair in Rehabilitation Technology at the University of Toronto and The KITE Research Institute at University Health Network.
 He is a Professor in the Department of Occupational Science and Occupational Therapy and in the Institute of Biomaterials and Biomedical Engineering at the University of Toronto (U of T), with a cross appointment in the Department of Computer Science.
-Professor Mihailidis was appointed Associate Vice-President, International Partnerships for U of T on September 1, 2019
+Professor Mihailidis was appointed Associate Vice-President, International Partnerships, for U of T on September 1, 2019.

 Professor Mihailidis has been conducting research in the field of pervasive computing and intelligent systems in health for the past 15 years, having published over 150 journal papers, conference papers, and abstracts in this field.
 He has specifically focused on the development of intelligent home systems for elder care and wellness, technology for children with autism, and adaptive tools for nurses and clinical applications.
 He currently holds several major research grants from internationally recognized funding agencies to support this work (including the Canadian and American Alzheimer Associations, NSERC, and CIHR).
 His research has been completed through collaborations with other researchers in this field from Canada, the United Kingdom, and the United States, and with various industrial partners.
 Dr. Mihailidis is also very active in the rehabilitation engineering profession, currently as the Immediate Past-President for RESNA (Rehabilitation Engineering and Assistive Technology Society of North America).
 He was also named a Fellow of RESNA in 2014, which is one of the highest honours within this field of research and practice.